Policies and documents

 If you wish to appeal an academic decision, please use the forms below.
 You must submit all medical and other evidence with your appeal form.
 It is not sufficient to tell us that the evidence is available on request.

-A full description of the appeals process can be found in section 45 of our Code of practice for assessment.
+A full description of the appeals process can be found in our Code of Practice for Assessment:

 You can expect the university to: